bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moisil.md

 7. Discovered a method of calculation which sped up computation by an order of magnitude.
 8. Pioneered research into the use of computers to solve mechanical problems.

 Born 10 January 1906, Tulcea, Romania.
-Died 21 May1973, Ottawa, Canada.
+Died 21 May 1973, Ottawa, Canada.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Moisil/)